Times Square to Central Park, New York

 Previously, the congregation of Saint Thomas's worshiped in three other locations before the present one was built.
 Designed by architects Ralph Adams Cram and Bertram Grosvenor Goodhue in High Gothic style, featuring plain limestone exterior and sandstone interior, the current church was built between 1911 and 1916 looking absolutely fantastic among the towering skyscrapers.
 The intricate stonework on the reredos – white carved screens behind the altar and interesting carvings on the choir stalls showing “modern” inventions like the radio and telephone – was done be sculptor Lee Laurie, while the fine stained glass windows were created by English artist, James Hunphries Hogan, of Powell and Sons (Whitefriars) Ltd. of London.

-Music is an important part of worship and liturgy at St Thomas's, in large part thanks to the design offering excellent acoustics, as well as the three old and one new incredible Dobson pipe organ (worth $11 million) added in 2008.
+Music is an important part of worship and liturgy at Saint Thomas's, in large part thanks to the design offering excellent acoustics, as well as the three old and one new incredible Dobson pipe organ (worth $11 million) added in 2008.
 There are free organ recitals most Sundays, the sound of which is profoundly moving.
 The church's choir performs traditional Anglican Evensong, a 45 minute service of music by young boys aged between 8 and 13.
-This choir is supported by the St Thomas choir school that was founded by the parish in 1919 and is one of four remaining choir schools in the world.
+This choir is supported by the Saint Thomas choir school that was founded by the parish in 1919 and is one of four remaining choir schools in the world.

 Sight description based on Wikipedia.